 Unless you are an expert, you are unlikely to get the best out of your IT system without help.

-- Most mainstream software platforms offer knowledgebases, forums or online chat assistance.
+- Most mainstream software providers offer knowledgebases, forums or online chat assistance that can help you navigate common issues users face.

 - Software publishers tend to offer additional support through their websites.
-Always try there if you have a problem - you may find helpful articles, training, videos, tutorials and more.
+Always try there first if you have a problem – you will often find helpful articles, training, videos, tutorials and more.

 - There is a wealth of information available on other websites and forums.

 - Try typing an explanation of the problem you are having into a search engine.
-The chances are that someone, somewhere, has experienced the same issue before.
+The chances are that someone, somewhere, has experienced the same issue before, and someone will have provided an answer.

 You can usually get help from the hardware or software company or your IT supplier